tiprankstipranks

 We may not achieve our financial goals.

-We continue to evaluate and refine both our short-term and long-term financial objectives, including our stated commitment to achieve certain net leverage targets.
-Our ability to achieve these targets depends, in part, on our ability to realize the anticipated benefits of the Hillrom acquisition (and related cost and revenue synergy targets) while working to execute on our stated portfolio management and other ongoing strategic initiatives including the proposed spinoff.
-We may fail to achieve our targeted financial results if we are unsuccessful in implementing our strategies, our estimates or assumptions change or for any other reason.
-Our failure to achieve our financial goals could have a material adverse effect on our business, results of operations, financial condition and cash flows.
+We continue to evaluate and refine both our short- and long-term financial objectives, including our stated commitment to achieve certain net leverage targets and to fully offset the stranded costs related to the sale of our Kidney Care business.
+Our ability to achieve these objectives, as well as our ability to achieve savings from recent restructuring activities, depends, in part, on our ability to successfully innovate and deliver new products to market, realize the anticipated benefits of the Hillrom acquisition and Kidney Care sale (and related cost and revenue synergy targets), and implement our simplified operating model and manufacturing footprint, while we continue to optimize our product portfolio.
+Our ability to achieve these anticipated benefits also depends on factors over which we may have limited control, including competitive pressures and evolving regulatory requirements.
+We may fail to achieve our targeted financial results if we are unsuccessful in implementing our strategies or if our estimates or assumptions change or for other reasons.
+Our failure to achieve our financial goals could have a significant adverse effect on our business, results of operations, financial condition and cash flows.

 Corporate Activity and Growth - Risk 2